mantidproject/mantid/docs/source/algorithms/SaveReflectometryAscii-v1.rst

 Description
 -----------

-This algorithm saves the first spectrum of a workspace in ASCII format and can be used by software like Motofit.
+This algorithm saves the first spectrum of a workspace in ASCII format in order to be processed by software, e.g. Motofit.
 It is possible to provide a group of workspaces as input.
-In this case, each filename contains a corresponding workspace name.
+In this case, each filename contains the corresponding workspace name.
-The choice of file extension (`.mft`, `.txt`, `.dat` or custom ``) defines the file format.
+The choice of the file extension (`.mft`, `.txt`, `.dat`) defines the file format and appends the `Filename` with the correponding extension except for the blank field, which represents a custom format where the `Filename` can be choosen freely.
-In case of histogrammed input data, the resulting file will contain the bin centre for the quantity `q`.
+In case of histogrammed input data, the resulting file will contain the bin centre for the x-values representing the quantity `q`.
 It is especially useful for saving reflectometry reduction data.
 A file can be loaded back into Mantid by :ref:`algm-LoadAscii`, which will not have an instrument defined and `Sample Logs` are missing.
 This algorithm writes data in scientific exponential notation (E-notation) of double-precision.